Anisotropic particle creation from $T-$vacuum in the radiation dominated universe: Discussions and Outlook

 This particular nature of $T-$vacuum raises a few interesting theoretical implications and it is worth investigating further on it.
-One natural ambition might be calculating some definite imprints of these anisotropies originating from the $T-$vacuum on the CMB map.
+One natural ambition might be calculating some definite imprints of these anisotropies originating from the $T-$vacuum and compare them with the CMB map.
 This prospect is borne by the fact that the CMB map depicts the early universe in the matter dominated stage which is after the radiation stage and therefore a suitable signature in the radiation stage, such as in \eqref{noop3}, may have some residual imprint on the CMB map itself.
 It provides exact number of particles (such as photons) corresponding to a given frequency and direction in the sky.
 This prediction is extremely precise and not to be confused with the statistical average, which is usually done while analysing CMB data, in the lack of a precise physical theory that might be producing the CMB radiation.
 Of course, we do not claim anything about the observed CMB anisotropy with the anisotropy calculated in \eqref{noop3} yet, but it is curious that such an expression can be calculated from such a first principle theory where a anisotropic photon background might be related with the symmetry of quantum vacuum itself.
-We plan to report on these curious observations in a future publication \cite{ams}.
+It would be interesting to see if the calculated anisotropies generated by $T$-vacuum can eventually be compared with CMB anisotropies, and in addition if these new particles could play some part in reheating the early universe.
+We are currently investigating these aspects within a numerical set up and plan to report the outcomes in a future publication \cite{ams}.